joemilius/03_object_oriented_ruby_continued/README.md

 ## Activity 1

 Build out a Computer class.
 A computer has a brand, screen size, model name, model year.
 Then, create 2 computers.
+You can run the tests using the `rspec` command.
 (15 minutes in breakouts)

-come back and expect students to share solution with group.
+When we return, be prepared to share your solution with the group.
 Confirm:
 - Created Instances
 - called setter methods to assign attributes